HackusatePvP/hcr-core/README.md

 This core is designed and made by me.
 Any utils or public code will be credited in the [changelog](https://github.com/HackusatePvP/hcr-core/blob/main/CHANGELOG.md)
 This is not a fork of any kind and any similarities between this and another core are just coincidental.

+## 2023.01.a7
+This is not a finished product **THERE WILL BE BUGS** this is a project that I work on my free time.
+Updates may not be frequent and maybe far in between.
+A7 brought many new features, and many bug fixes.
+To keep updated with the project changes please check out the [changelog](https://github.com/HackusatePvP/hcr-core/blob/main/CHANGELOG.md).

+**WARNING**
+This version of the core removed support for Cove and added support for [Yuni](https://github.com/HackusatePvP/Yuni).
+Yuni's public version is not currently updated.
+The only other support is for [Aqua](https://builtbybit.com/resources/aquacore-core-manager-for-your-server.11118/).
+Alternatively you could add your own support for other rank core plugins.
+View [YuniHook](https://github.com/HackusatePvP/hcr-core/tree/main/src/main/java/dev/hcr/hcf/hooks/YuniHook.java) to see how.

 # Warning
 This core is unfinished and untested.
 This core is not meant to be put into production until its fully completed.
 Any and all issues you encounter will have to be fixed by you or another third party developer.
 Please do not create issues